TickingClocks/HDD-Persistence-of-Vision-Clock_V4/README.md

    <img src="https://github.com/TickingClocks/HDD-Persistence-of-Vision-Clock_V4/blob/main/Images/slit%20mask_front.png" width="250"> <img src="https://github.com/TickingClocks/HDD-Persistence-of-Vision-Clock_V4/blob/main/Images/slit%20mask_back.png" width="250">
 </p>

-* The second uses what is known as a <a href="https://en.wikipedia.org/wiki/Nipkow_disk" target="_blank">_Nipkow Disk_</a>.
+* The second uses what is known as a <a href="https://en.wikipedia.org/wiki/Nipkow_disk" target="_blank" rel="noreferrer noopener">_Nipkow Disk_</a>.
 This is a disk that has holes spiraling from the center at a constant interval.
 Each of these holes can then be used to draw pixels on the display.
 Each hole corresponds to a horizontal line on the display, the vertical pixels are then placed by rotating the light mask and pulsing a backight.
 One light mask has 8 holes, the other has 12.
 <p align="center">
    <img src="https://github.com/TickingClocks/HDD-Persistence-of-Vision-Clock_V4/blob/main/Images/8%20hole%20nipkow%20mask_front.png" width="250"> <img src="https://github.com/TickingClocks/HDD-Persistence-of-Vision-Clock_V4/blob/main/Images/8%20hole%20nipkow%20mask_back.png" width="250">
 </p>